Schedule 1 Narcotics List

 • Impaired breathing

-The impact heroin use has on breathing can lead to life-threatening changes in the body.3 The lack of oxygen that can occur when a person uses heroin and struggles to breathe can cause permanent brain damage, lead to coma, or result in death.
+Heroin’s impact on breathing can lead to life-threatening changes in the body.3 The lack of oxygen that often occurs during heroin use makes people struggle to breathe and can cause permanent brain damage.
+Repeated use leads to comas or death.

 On the streets, people may identify heroin using names such as:1, 4